 Your doctor may recommend a cholecystectomy to treat diseases and conditions of the gallbladder and sometimes the pancreas.
 Your doctor may only consider cholecystectomy if other treatment options that involve less risk of complications have not worked.
-Ask your doctor about all of your treatment options and consider getting a second opinion before deciding on a cholecystectomy.
+Ask your doctor about all of your treatment options and consider getting a second opinion before deciding on gallbladder removal surgery.

 Cholecystectomy treats the following conditions: